reheatvet/notes/content/veDelegate Voters Report.md

 These dApps may see notable changes in votes unless users re-engage through broader ecosystem actions.

 ---
-# 🎉 Fun Voter Stats on dApps
+# 🎉 Fun voter stats on dApps
 While analyzing veDelegate voter data, I gathered some fun stats among dApp voters.
 So I ranked them!

 #### 📊 **How Rankings Work**